chrishunt/stories/src/markdown/2019-01-30-3-times-to-maupin.md

 leash, for example).
 We're also thinking about getting him a vest attaching a [Garmin inReach Mini](https://buy.garmin.com/en-US/US/p/592606) and a bunch of [Pawket Treats](https://www.pawkettreats.com/).

+Thank you Grayson, Jeremy, Craig, Art, and everyone on the internet that helped get Baxter home.
+We couldn't have done it without you!
+Maupin is such a friendly/fun town and we hope to be back soon to buy everyone dinner.

 ---